dojo/docs/dojox/calendar.rst

 The scroll position can be retrieved or set using the startTimeOfDay property.
 The value is an objet containing the following properties:

-  * hours: The hours part of the time of day,
+  * **hours** - The hours part of the time of day,
-  * minutes: the minutes part of the time of day,
+  * **minutes** - the minutes part of the time of day,
-  * duration (setter): the scroll animation duration to scroll from the minHours to the maxHours.
+  * **duration** (setter) - the scroll animation duration to scroll from the minHours to the maxHours.
 The actual duration is computed according to the distance to scroll in order to scroll always at the same speed.
-  * easer (setter): if duration is greater than 0, the easing function to use to animate the scroll.
+  * **easer** (setter) - if duration is greater than 0, the easing function to use to animate the scroll.

 For example to programmatically scroll the view to 9 am using an animation, use the following code: